 - The park has a set of rules, including opening hours.

-The Lake Worth Inlet is strongly affected by tidal action.
+The Lake Worth Lagoon is strongly affected by tidal action.

 When the tide rises, water rushes into the Lake Worth Lagoon from the Atlantic Ocean.
 Then, when the tide falls, it all rushes back out into the ocean.

 This effect is strong, and is even visible to the naked eye.
 When standing at the height of the Blue Heron Bridge, you can see color differences between Atlantic ocean water, and murky ICW water.